• Skip to primary navigation

 Why does water freeze?

 Water can be a solid, liquid or gas.
-In liquid form the water particles can move around freely, so the water takes the shape of the container it is in.
-When you cool the water down the movement of the particles slow down and the particles become tightly packed together, which means its shape cannot change easily.
+In liquid form, the water particles can move around freely, so the water takes the shape of the container it is in.
+When you cool the water down, the movement of the particles slows down, and the particles become tightly packed together, which means the shape cannot change easily.

 Why is ice sticky?